"Glen Canyon National Recreation Area - Lake Powell - Reflection Canyon" by NPS Photo/Gary Ladd , public domain

 Glen Canyon Conservancy Flagship

 From US Highway 89, turn onto North Lake Powell Boulevard.
-In one mile, the Flagship will be on your right.
+In one mile, the Flagship will be on your left.
 If you go through the intersection of Lake Powell Blvd and North Navajo Street, you have gone too far.

 Navajo Bridge Interpretive Center